xuhuihuang/GME_tutorials/README.md

 	pip install msmbuilder2022

 For PyEMMA installation, you may refer to http://pyemma.org.
 And we recommend creating a new environment to install PyEMMA in case of any conflicts with MSMBuilder.
+The installation in conda environment:

+	conda install pyemma

 ### Contact Information
 You may contact Yue Wu wu678@wisc.edu/ Siqin Cao scao66@wisc.edu in case you have any specific questions on the model construction or the original MD data of the alanine dipeptide.